 Every DJ will require a few things that you’ll need to provide them in order to be successful.
-The most common are adequate shelter, electricity, and a table for their equipment.
-Make sure that you understand exactly what the DJ needs from you so you can communicate those needs to your reception site and caterer.
+The most common are adequate shelter and a nearby electrical outlet.
+Make sure that you understand exactly what the DJ needs from you so you can communicate those needs to your reception site.

 31. Do you require a meal?

 Some DJs require that they receive a meal at the wedding, and some even demand that they be fed the same food as your guests.
 Others do not require a meal at all, or simply accept one if you happen to offer.
 Again, be sure you know what the DJ’s requirements are so you can plan accordingly.
 A meal of any kind is required due to the lengthy hours of service.
 A DJ can simply not perform his best if he is working for 5 hours or more unfed.